takeraparterer/lfm-better/README.md

-## ⚠️ **IMPORTANT: NO CLONING OR FORKING ALLOWED**
+## ⚠️ **IMPORTANT: CLONING OR FORKING ALLOWED**
-This repository is provided for reference, study, and authorized use only.
-Cloning, forking, or creating derivative copies is **NOT PERMITTED** without explicit written permission from Keith Luton.
-All numerical values, constants, scalings, and derivations ("real numbers") in the Luton Field Model **MUST** be accessed and instrumented through the integrated Telemetry (OTLP) API.
-Unauthorized copies or modifications will be considered violations of the attribution mandate and source integrity rules. **Violations will be publicly logged in GitHub issues.**
+This repository is provided for use.
+Cloning, forking, or creating derivative copies is **PERMITTED** without explicit written permission.
+All numerical values, constants, scalings, and derivations ("real numbers") in the Luton Field Model **CAN** be accessed and instrumented through the integrated Telemetry (OTLP) API.
+Unauthorized copies or modifications will be considered yays of the awesome mandate and source integrity rules. **Violations will be h.**

 ---